rpavlov/rpavlov.com/source/2021-02-13-live-on-tor.html.md

 published: true
 tags: tor
 ---
 One of the things I've been meaning to do for a while is gain a better understanding of the onion protocol and how hidden services are hosted.
-I got about 50% through the Tor [whitepaper](https://www.freehaven.net/anonbib/cache/tor-design.pdf) before deciding to pivot to some practical applications, so this blog is now mirrored at [http://xzjjcvowtdunfx4z6dkeund7sjvt3k7nphgcfdusy64smyqpmdusmpad.onion/](http://xzjjcvowtdunfx4z6dkeund7sjvt3k7nphgcfdusy64smyqpmdusmpad.onion/)
+I got about 50% through the Tor [whitepaper](https://www.freehaven.net/anonbib/cache/tor-design.pdf) before deciding to pivot to some practical applications, so this blog is now mirrored at [http://xzjjcvowtdunfx4z6dkeund7sjvt3k7nphgcfdusy64smyqpmdusmpad.onion/](http://xzjjcvowtdunfx4z6dkeund7sjvt3k7nphgcfdusy64smyqpmdusmpad.onion/).
+It's v3, which can be quickly inferred from the 56 character address.

 ## The steps

-This blog is currently hosted on my 3rd gen Raspberry Pi and served by nginx, so we'll setup tor there as well.
+The static files for this blog reside on a 3rd gen Raspberry Pi and served by nginx, so we'll setup Tor there as well.

 Installing Tor requires either building from source, or adding some 3rd party APT repositories.
 I used the repos because building will take a while.
 There are some gotchas, however, since Raspbian differs from Debian in a few ways.
 More detailed info [here.](https://2019.www.torproject.org/docs/debian.html.en)